The Far Ultraviolet Background: The Diffuse FUV Emission

-We refer to two major studies of diffuse FUV carried out with \GALEX: one led by Jayant Murthy and associates (e.g., \citealt{mhs10,amr+19}) and the other, the PhD thesis of Erika Hamden \citep{hss13}.
-These two papers provide an excellent summary of past efforts to measure the diffuse FUV emission at high Galactic latitudes.
-The conclusions from these studies are largely concordant and briefly are as follows: \begin{enumerate} \item At high Galactic latitudes, the FUV intensity scales linearly with the IRAS $100\,\mu$m intensity up to an intensity of $8\,{\rm MJy\,sr^{-1}}$.
-This is attributed to reflection of stellar FUV photons from hot stars (primarily located in the Galactic plane) by interstellar dust which, heated by stellar light (including the FUV), radiates at long wavelengths (including the IRAS 100\,$\mu$m band).
-The FUV emission saturates at higher values of 100\,$\mu$m emission presumably because the absorption of the FUV radiation by the clouds outweighs over reflection. \item The FUV intensity increases in the direction of interstellar clouds which harbor molecular hydrogen.
-This is attributed to fluorescence by Extreme UV (EUV) and FUV photons (see \citealt{mhb90,jsm+17}).
-The reflected and the fluorescent components are the primary contributors to DGL. \item At high Galactic latitudes, diffuse FUV background is present, even in directions towards dust-free regions.
-Only about half of the emission can be reasonably attributed to emission from other galaxies, the EBL.
+We refer to two major studies of diffuse FUV carried out with \GALEX: one led by Jayant Murthy and {associates} (e.g., \citealt{mhs10,hmo+15,amr+18,amr+19}) and the other, the PhD thesis of Erika Hamden \citep{hss13}.
+The conclusions from these studies are largely concordant and briefly are as follows: \begin{enumerate} \item At mid to high Galactic latitudes, the FUV intensity scales linearly with the IRAS $100\,\mu$m intensity up to an intensity of $8\,{\rm MJy\,sr^{-1}}$ (e.g., \citealt{sek+11}).
+This is attributed to reflection of stellar FUV photons from hot stars (primarily located in the Galactic plane) by interstellar dust.
+The same dust particles, heated by stellar light (including the FUV), radiate at long wavelengths and produce the IRAS 100\,$\mu$m band, hence the correlation.The FUV emission saturates at higher values of 100\,$\mu$m emission presumably because the absorption of the FUV radiation by the clouds outweighs over reflection. \item The FUV intensity increases in the direction of interstellar clouds which harbor molecular hydrogen.
+This is attributed to fluorescence by photons in the Lyman band (912--1216\,\AA) and FUV photons (see \citealt{mhb90,jsm+17}). \item At high Galactic latitudes, diffuse FUV background is present, even in directions towards dust-free regions. {\citet{amr+19} estimate the EBL contribution to be 96--131\,CU and partition it as follows: 60--81\,CU from other galaxies, 16--30\,CU from QSOs and $<20\,$CU from the IGM (and attribute this estimate to \citealt{mhb91}).}

-\cite{hss13} conclude ``{\it There is a $\sim$ 300 CU FUV isotropic offset which is likely due to a combination of air glow (probably the dominant contributor), a small extragalactic background component including continuum light from unresolved galaxies, and/or a Galactic component not traced by other indicators}". \cite{amr+18} state ``{\it There is an excess emission (over the DGL and the EBL) of 120--180 photon units\footnote{The photo unit discussed here is the same as CU.} in the FUV and 300--400 photon units the NUV. ...Although we do not know its origin, we can affirm that the excess emission cannot be accounted for by current models of the DGL and EBL.}"
+\cite{hss13} conclude ``{\it There is a $\sim 300$\,CU FUV isotropic offset which is likely due to a combination of air glow (probably the dominant contributor), a small extragalactic background component including continuum light from unresolved galaxies, and/or a Galactic component not traced by other indicators}".